Yosefgeda/school-library/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: Vs code or any aother code editor

 ### Setup